Samkhya-Yoga-Kundalini

 And [the yogi acquires] fitness of the mind for dharana.

 The author is stating another benefit of pranayama, which is fitness of the mind for concentration.
-By this is meant the calming of the mind, slowing down the constant churning of thoughts, of sense impressions, and the desire for the enjoyment of the senses.
-The yogi must calm the mind in order to gain the ability to focus.
+Fitness for concentration means calming the mind, slowing down the constant churning of thoughts, of sense impressions, and the desire for the enjoyment of the senses.
+The yogi must calm the mind in order to gain the ability to concentrate.
 This is accomplished through pranayama.

-In the pranayama described here, the yogi must be seated comfortably and relaxed.
+In the pranayama described here, the yogi must be comfortable and relaxed.
 The limbs and the senses are brought to a state of being still through asana.
-Then the yogi can begin to focus on the breath, and when he is ready, to interrupt its movement.
+Then the yogi can begin to observe the breath, and when he is ready, to interrupt its movement.
 At first, kumbhaka may be momentary, simply noting the point at which one movement of the breath ends and the next begins.
 With practice it can be lengthened as desired.